Letractively/uliweb/trunk/apps/Documents/files/guestbook.rst

 .. code:: python

-    @expose('/guestbook/new_comment')
+    1     @expose('/new')
-    def new_comment():
+    2     def new_comment():
-        from models import Note
-        from forms import NoteForm
+    3         from forms import NoteForm
-        import datetime
+    4         import datetime
+    5

-        form = NoteForm()
+    6         form = NoteForm()
-        if request.method == 'GET':
+    7         if request.method == 'GET':
-            return {'form':form.html(), 'message':''}
+    8             return {'form':form, 'message':''}
-        elif request.method == 'POST':
+    9         elif request.method == 'POST':
-            flag, data = form.validate(request.params)
+    10            flag = form.validate(request.params)
-            if flag:
+    11            if flag:
-                n = Note(**data)
+    12                n = Note(**form.data)
-                n.put()
-                return redirect(url_for('%s.views.guestbook' % request.appname))
+    13                n.save()
+    14                return redirect(url_for(index))
-            else:
+    15            else:
-                message = "There is something wrong!
-Please fix them." return {'form':form.html(request.params, data, py=False), 'message':message}
+    16                message = "There is something wrong!
+Please fix them."
+    17                return {'form':form, 'message':message}

-The URL will be ``/guestbook/new_comment`` for ``new_comment()`` function.
+The URL will be ``/new`` for ``new_comment()`` function.

-First, we import some class, including ``Note`` Model.
-So what's NoteForm?
+Line 3 will import NoteForm, what's it?
 It's a form class, we can use it to validate data, and even output HTML form code.
 I'll introduce it later.

-Then creating an instance from NoteForm.
+Line 6 will create an instance from NoteForm.

 According to ``request.method`` is ``GET`` or ``POST``, we can decide to execute different process.
-For GET method, I'll display an empty Form, for POST method, it means user has submitted data, need to process.
-Through judging GET or POST, you can do different process under the same URL, for GET, means read operation, for POST, means write operation.
+For ``GET`` method, we'll display an empty Form, for ``POST`` method, it means user has submitted data, and need to be processed.
+And for ``GET``, it also means read operation, for ``POST``, it means write operation.

-If the ``request.method`` is ``GET``, we just return empty form HTML code, and empty message variable. ``form.html()`` can return empty form html code, while message will be used for display error message.
+Line 8, we'll pass a dict to template, and it'll show and empty Form page.

 If the ``request.method`` is ``POST``, we'll invoke ``form.validate(request.params)`` to validate submitted data by user.
-It'll return two element tuple, and first is result flag, means success or fail, second will be the converted Python data or error messages according to the result flag.
+And if you want only validate request.POST, you can only pass request.POST to validate() function.
+It'll return the validation result, if ``True``, it means the validation is successful.
+And the submitted data will be parsed to Python data type, and be bound to relative Form fields.

+If you want to access certain field, you can use ``form.field.data`` to get the parsed value.
+And if you want to get all data, you can use ``form.data``.
+And if the validation is failed, the error message will also be bound to each field.

-When the flag is ``True``, it means the validation is successful.
-We can see there is no ``datetime`` field, so we add it manually, it'll be used for the submited datetime of the comment.
-Then we can invoke ``n = Note(**data)`` to create a new Note record, but we have not commit it to the database yet, so we can invoke ``n.put()`` to store the record to the database.
-You can also use ``n.save()`` to store the record, it's the same.
+Then we can invoke ``n = Note(**data)`` to create a new Note record, after that the new Note object is not be insert into database yet, so you need to invoke ``n.save()`` or ``n.put()`` to commit it.

-After that, we will invoke ``return redirect`` to jump another page, it's the homepage of GuestBook.
+Then, we will invoke ``return redirect`` to jump another page, it's the homepage of GuestBook.
 Here we use ``url_for`` again to create reversed URL.

-If the flag is ``False``, it means validation is failed.
-So we assign an error message to ``message`` variable, then invoke ``form.html(request.params, data, py=False)`` to create a form with error message.
-And data is the error details of each field. ``py=False`` means we will use submitted data directly but not Python data.
-Because if the validation is failed,  the valid Python data has not existed yet.
-If you want to render valid Python data, you can just use ``form.html(data)``.
+And this time we use ``index()`` function object but not function string.

+If the validation is failed, the flag variable should be ``False``.
+We'll assign an error message to message variable, then show the form again.

 Define Form
 ~~~~~~~~~~~~~

 In order to interact with server, uesr can through browser to input data,
-so you should provide Form HTML element to receive the input.
+so you should provide Form HTML element to receive the input data.
 For an experienced
 web developer, he can write HTML code manually, but it's difficult for newbies.
 And you should also think about how to deal with error, data format conversion, etc.
-So many frameworks supply such Form helper tool, Uliweb also provides such thing.
+So many frameworks provide such Form helper tool, Uliweb also provides such thing.
 The Form module will be used for this.

 Creating a ``forms.py`` file in ``GuestBook`` directory, then add below code:

 .. code:: python

-    from uliweb.core import Form
+    from uliweb.form import *

-    Form.Form.layout_class = Form.CSSLayout

-    class NoteForm(Form.Form):
+    class NoteForm(Form):
-        message = Form.TextAreaField(label='Message:', required=True)
+        message = TextField(label='Message:', required=True)
-        username = Form.TextField(label='Username:', required=True)
+        username = StringField(label='Username:', required=True)
-        homepage = Form.TextField(label='Homepage:')
+        homepage = StringField(label='Homepage:')
-        email = Form.TextField(label='Email:')
+        email = StringField(label='Email:')

-First, importing ``Form`` module, then set CSSLayout.
-For now, Uliweb supports two
+First, importing ``Form`` module.
+For now, Uliweb supports several form layout,
-form layout, one it table layout which uses ``table`` tag, the other is css layout
+one is table layout which uses ``table`` tag, other is css layout which uses
-which uses ``div`` tag.
-And table layout is default.
+``div`` tag.
+And another will use ``div`` tag, but suit for YAML CSS framework.
+The default layout is just yaml form layout.

 Then, we'll create NoteForm class, here I define 4 fields, each field maps a
 type.
-For example, TextAreaField means multilines text input, TextField means
+For example, TextField means multilines text input, StringField means
 single line text input, and you can also use: HiddenField, SelectField,
 FileField, IntField, PasswordField, RadioSelectField, etc.